HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_meetings_configure_deployment.md

 # Preparing the deployment {#t_meetings_configure_deployment .task}

-This section provides information to configure secrets for deployment.
+This section provides information on how to configure secrets for deployment.

 1. Run the following script to prepare the deployment.